-- the hostile action of any armed forces, insurrection or participation in a riot or civil commotion. - participation in a criminal offence. - any cause for which compensation is available under the Workplace Safety and Insurance Act, Criminal Injuries Compensation Act or similar legislation.
+- the hostile action of any armed forces, insurrection or participation in a riot or civil commotion. - commission or attempted commission of a criminal offence by the insured person. - any cause for which compensation is available under the Workplace Safety and Insurance Act, Criminal Injuries Compensation Act or similar legislation.

-Payment after coverage ends
+Payment After coverage ends